Byte Histogram in Python 3

 c = Counter(contents)

-What we have now is a Counter instance, that stores the absolute frequency of the same items over the whole contents bytes list.
+This creates a Counter instance and it stores the absolute frequency of the same items over the whole contents bytes list.
 The Counter class supports basic operations like retrieving the most common elements or subtracting one Counter instance from another.
-The most common byte can be retrieved like so

 for value, frequency in c.most_common(10):